chandrakant-karalkar/adv-js-tutorial/Scope and Closures.md

 Time for a quick [Quiz](src/quiz-files/quiz1.js):

 **Nested Scope**:
-We mentioned Scope is a set od rules for looking up variables, but there is usually more than one Scope to consider.
+We mentioned Scope is a set of rules for looking up variables, but there is usually more than one Scope to consider.
 If a variable is not found in the current Scope collection continue looking until found or outermost/global scope has been reached.
 [Demo](src/demo-files/demo3.js)